Perestroika: The role of the West in Perestroika

-When the United States needed help with Germany's reunification, Gorbachev proved to be instrumental in bringing solutions to the "German problem" and Bush acknowledged that "Gorbachev was moving the USSR in the right direction".
+When the United States needed help with Germany's reunification, Gorbachev proved instrumental in finding solutions to the "German problem", and Bush acknowledged that "Gorbachev was moving the USSR in the right direction".
 Bush, in his own words, even gave praise to Gorbachev "to salute the man" in acknowledgment of the Soviet leader's role as "the architect of perestroika ... [who had] conducted the affairs of the Soviet Union with great restraint as Poland and Czechoslovakia and GDR ... and other countries [that had] achieved their independence", and who was "under extraordinary pressure at home, particularly on the economy".